cieslarmichal/faker-cxx/CONTRIBUTING.md

    Before making changes, make sure you have `clang-format` installed.
 If you're using Visual Studio Code, you can install the `clang-format` extension.

+   If you want to format all files in project manually, you can run the following script:

+    ```sh
+    ./scripts/format_code.sh
+    ```

 3. **Make commits of logical units:**

 This means that each commit should contain a complete and coherent piece of work that can be understood independently